Automattic/mongoose/README.md

 ### QueryPromise

-A promise is a special object that acts as a `queue` if MongoDB has not resulted the results, and executes the methods you call on it once the results (or part of them) are available.
+A promise is a special object that acts as a `queue` if MongoDB has not resulted the results, and executes the methods you call on it once the results are available.

 For example

 	Users.find({ age: { '$gt': 5 } }).first(function(result){
-		// this will fire when the first result is loaded }).all(function(results){
+		// gets first result
-		// this will fire a few ms later, with the entire resultset });
+	}).last(function(result){
+		// gets last result
+	});

 #### Methods